-The freehold land and buildings were valued in June 2014 by Cosgraves Property Advisers, accredited independent valuers.
+The freehold land and buildings were valued in June 2014 by Taylor Byrne Pty Ltd (previously known as Cosgraves Property Advisers), accredited independent valuers.
 In the opinion of the Directors there have been no significant changes in market value since this date.